mspeculatrix/IR_IoT_hub/README.md

 # IR_IoT_hub

-This project is based on two devices, one based on an ESP32 and the other on the ESP8266.
+This project is focused around two devices, one based on an ESP32 and the other on the ESP8266.

-Full details are covered in articles on Machina Speculatrix (Medium subscription required).
+Full details are covered in articles on _Machina Speculatrix_ (Medium subscription required).

 - [_Creating an infrared IoT hub for home automation_](https://medium.com/machina-speculatrix/creating-an-infrared-iot-hub-for-home-automation-0b5cdaa3fd6f)
 - [_Infrared IoT hub: moving up to PCBs_](https://medium.com/machina-speculatrix/infrared-iot-hub-moving-up-to-pcbs-ee0eac26bd0f)